-- Ensure a Christ-centered presence in emerging technologies. - Pioneer new initiatives in online learning in cooperation with Christian organizations seeking to serve the church worldwide. - Provide media-rich, master-teacher material to learners of all ages, abilities, and socioeconomic levels
+- Ensure a Christ-centered presence in emerging technologies. - Pioneer new initiatives in online learning in cooperation with Christian organizations seeking to serve the church worldwide. - Provide media-rich, master-teacher material to learners of all ages, abilities, and socioeconomic levels.

-Our vision is broad in scope, yet simple in definition: Christ-centered learning, at anytime, from anywhere.
+Our vision is broad in scope, yet simple in definition: Christ-centered learning - anytime, anywhere.